Get coverage to protect what matters most from the start with child care center insurance.

-Insurance that covers the risks of child care.
+Insurance that helps cover the risks of child care.

 All businesses need insurance for their building, business property, and other equipment.
 Child care centers have additional insurance needs that relate directly to the care they provide and the young population that they serve.
 Whether you run your child care business from your home or a commercial building, you’ll need coverage specific to the needs of your business.

 What is covered by a child care center policy?

 Child care center insurance provides coverage for business property and liability, with the availability of coverage options for your unique risks.
 For example, young children are more likely to fall or get injured than adults or even school-aged children.
-Therefore, having protection for the injuries of the students as well as liability protection for the workers in case of a negligence suit can protect against financial losses.
+Therefore, having protection for the injuries of the students as well as liability protection for the workers in case of a negligence suit may protect against financial losses.
 Other coverage options you may want to consider in your child care center insurance policy include:

 Visitors walking into the center could slip and fall, a teacher or employee could cause damage to a student’s property, or a lawsuit could be filed against your child care center.